10 ways to get more people to read your non profit email newsletter

 2. View this email in your browser.
 Not displaying correctly?
 These shouldn’t be the first words people see.
 Use teaser text.

 Is your email about how to view emails in your browser?
 No, that would be silly.
 Wouldn’t it?
 The way that Gmail and other email inboxes are set up is that they let you see the subject line, and if there’s enough room, the first few words of the email itself.
-You should use this to your advantage and get in some eye-grabbing content to make sure people read your email.
+You should use this to your advantage and get in some eye-grabbing content to make sure people read your email, especially when you’re working with a non profit email newsletter.
+Make those first few lines count!

 3. Don’t rely on one huge image/graphic as your “email”.
 Use real text.

-Even though beautiful graphics and images are ideal for branding purposes, they are not ideal for people’s inbox because images may be turned off by default, resulting in people not being able to see anything in your newsletter.
+Even though beautiful graphics and images are ideal for branding purposes, they are not ideal for people’s inboxes, especially when it comes to a non profit email newsletter.
+Images may be turned off by default, resulting in people not being able to see anything in your newsletter.
 Users with disabilities will find your email extremely frustrating, as many won’t be able to read the text on the image whether images are turned on or off in their email client!

 Better to have both images and real text, even though the design may need to be adjusted.
-Also, only using images also makes the text harder to read, and can’t be copied and pasted.
+Also, only using images makes the text harder to read and can’t be copied and pasted.

 4. Sidebars are pretty much over (gasp!).
 Don’t overwhelm people.